cthoyt/cthoyt.github.io/_posts/2025-09-15-bridging-culture-and-chemistry.md

 from the NFDI4Culture consortium gave a lovely and whimsical talk entitled _A Data Alchemist's Journey through NFDI_ which explored ways that we might federate and jointly query both consortia's knowledge via their respective SPARQL endpoints.
-This post is about the steps I took to operationalize his toy example of connecting paintings depicting alchemists trying to make gold to experiments using gold as a reactant or catalyst, or more generally to accomplish this for any chemical or compound covered by the Iconclass vocabulary.
+He proposed a toy example in which he linked paintings depicting alchemists trying to make gold to compounds containing gold.
+This post is about the steps I took to automate his toy example and extend it arbitrarily to any chemicals or compounds represented in Iconclass.

 ## Operationalizing Iconclass